 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Cisco Security Advisory and apply the necessary updates.
+US-CERT encourages users and administrators to review the following Cisco Security Advisories and apply the necessary updates:

 - Cisco Prime Collaboration Provisioning Authentication Bypass Vulnerability cisco-sa-20170517-pcp1

 - Cisco TelePresence IX5000 Series Directory Traversal Vulnerability cisco-sa-20170517-telepresence-ix5000

 - Cisco Prime Collaboration Provisioning Information Disclosure Vulnerability cisco-sa-20170517-pcp2

 - Cisco Policy Suite Privilege Escalation Vulnerability cisco-sa-20170517-cps